Interaction between an impurity and nonlinear excitations in a polariton condensate: Interaction between an impurity and a bright soliton

-In order to understand the interaction between an impurity and the quantum many-body medium, we stress that the effective mass of the impurity plays a key role~\cite{Carusotto2006,Seetharam2021}.
+In understanding the interaction between the impurity and the quantum many-body medium, we emphasize the key role of the effective mass of the impurity~\cite{Carusotto2006,Seetharam2021}.
 For an infinite mass, corresponding to a pinned impurity~\cite{Astrakharchik2004,Carusotto2006}, a kinematic scale is set up by the sound speed of the superfluid according to the Landau criterion.
-In contrast, an impurity with a finite mass is expected to recoil due to the interactions with the surrounding quantum gas, thus yielding novel physics beyond the kinematic picture~\cite{Seetharam2021}.
-Indeed, quantum fluctuations become highly relevant to the dynamics already for slowly moving impurities with finite mass.
+In contrast, an impurity with a finite mass is expected to recoil due to the interactions with the surrounding quantum gas, yielding novel physics beyond the kinematic picture~\cite{Seetharam2021}.
+Indeed, quantum fluctuations become highly relevant to the dynamics already for the slowly moving impurities with the finite mass.

-Thus we are interested in the interaction phase diagram between the impurity and a bright soliton for various impurity trap strength $\gamma$.
-We shall focus, in particular, on the non-equilibrum effects of the impurity, as captured by the parameters of $P_0$, $\sigma$ and $\chi$ in Eq. (\ref{eq.1}).
-Figures~\ref{figure1}, \ref{figure2}, and \ref{figure3} illustrate the interaction diagrams for $\gamma=0.02, 0.05, 0.14$, respectively.
-Note that the different interaction intensities $\gamma$ directly correspond to different effective mass $m_{\text{eff}}$ of the impurity~\cite{Forinash1994}.
-For $\gamma=0.02, 0.05, 0.14$ we have $m_{\text{eff}}=1.04, 1.10, 1.28$.
+Figures.~\ref{figure1}, \ref{figure2}, and \ref{figure3} show the interaction diagrams between the impurity and a bright soliton under various impurity trap strength $\gamma$, respectively.
+Different $\gamma$ corresponds to different effective mass $m_{\text{eff}}$ of the impurity~\cite{Forinash1994}.
+For $\gamma=0.02, 0.05, 0.14$ used in the plots, we have $m_{\text{eff}}=1.04, 1.10, 1.28$.
 In the following, we analyze how the impurity-soliton interaction is affected by the open-dissipative nature of the condensate, as captured by the parameters of $P_0$, $\sigma$ and $\chi$ in Eq. (\ref{eq.1}).

-The results for $P_0=\sigma=\chi=0$ in the absence of dissipation~\cite{Forinash1994} are plotted in Figs. \ref{figure1} (a), \ref{figure2} (a) and \ref{figure3} (a), respectively.
-Depending on $\gamma$, we find there exist three scenarios. (i) The transmission scenario [Fig.~\ref{figure1} (a)]: when $\gamma$ is small, a bright soliton will directly transmit through the impurity. (ii) Trapping reflection scenario [Fig.~\ref{figure2} (a)]: when $\gamma$ increases, the bright soliton can be trapped into the impurity (see Fig. \ref{figure2} (a). (iii) The reflection scenario [Fig.~\ref{figure3} (a)]: when the $\gamma$ is strong enough, the bright soliton will be reflected by the impurity.
+The results for $P_0=\sigma=\chi=0$ in the absence of dissipation~\cite{Forinash1994} are plotted in Figs.~\ref{figure1} (a), \ref{figure2} (a) and \ref{figure3} (a), respectively.
+Depending on $\gamma$, we find there exist three scenarios. (i) The transmission scenario [Fig.~\ref{figure1} (a)]: When $\gamma$ is small, the bright soliton directly transmits through the impurity. (ii) Trapping reflection scenario [Fig.~\ref{figure2} (a)]: When $\gamma$ increases, the bright soliton can be trapped by the impurity (see Fig. \ref{figure2} (a)). (iii) The reflection scenario [Fig.~\ref{figure3} (a)]: When $\gamma$ is strong enough, the bright soliton is reflected by the impurity.